Bodmer/SdFat/README.md

 A version of SdFat that works with the JPEGDecoder library.

-This version has one small modification to make the created SD class members 'global' so they can be used in this sketch and by the JPEGDecoder library.
+This version has one small modification to make the created SD class members 'global' so they can be used in a sketch and by the JPEGDecoder library.
 (The SD library makes the equivalent class global without modifications) There may be an easier way to do this but it works OK.